When I was a child growing up in London in the 80’s and 90’s, I’d never heard of Thanksgiving.

 - Travel has made me thankful for what I have.
 I’m pretty sure this goes for everyone.
 I may not have much with me when I travel (my backpack is pretty small at 40L!) but it makes me realise how lucky I am.
 To have had the luck to be born in a country where I got a passport that allows me to travel freely through the world.
 To come from a country that provides good, free education and healthcare.
 To come from a country that despite its flaws and current political woes is a democracy.

-Above all I’m thankful for the people that work in Responsible Travel, who continue to inspire me on a day to day basis.
-These are the people that care about the future of our planet, and the future of travel & tourism, and make steps every day—from small steps to giant leaps—to make progress forward and continue to push the Responsible Travel Agenda.
+Above all I’m thankful for the people that work in responsible travel, who continue to inspire me on a day to day basis.
+These are the people that care about the future of our planet, and the future of travel & tourism, and make steps every day—from small steps to giant leaps—to make progress forward and continue to push the responsible tourism agenda.
 I’m grateful for the inspiring accommodations and tour companies that I’ve found and worked together with in the last few months.
 I’m thankful to myself for taking the step to leave my office job and follow my passions through this blog.
 And even more importantly… I’m certainly thankful to you if you’ve made it this far in my post!

 And the part I didn’t expect?